bena-tshishiku/bena-tshishiku.github.io/_teaching/2023-spring.md

 * understand theoretical trends in graph theory (local-to-global, duality, extremal problems, Ramsey theory);
 * investigate connections of graph theory to different areas (combinatorics, topology, linear algebra, probability);
 * improve your ability to read/write proofs and critique arguments;
-* be exposed to things you haven’t seen and be challenged through problem solving.
+* expose you to things you haven’t seen and challenge you through problem solving.